ardeora-cmu/Project5/README.md

 **Learning objectives**

 The student will be able to program applications using MapReduce and Spark.
 For those new to Linux, this project will also expose you to compiling and running Java programs in a Linux environment.

-**Notes**
+**Helpful notes for later reference**

 In some Tasks below, you will be asked to document the task.
 In order to do that well, follow the Documentation Example shown in the Course Information Module on Canvas.

 [Documentation Example](https://canvas.cmu.edu/courses/21339/pages/documentation?module_item_id=4714648)

 Your well documented program will always begin with a block of comments (using Javadoc style or regular style) that provide the name of the programmer(s) and the purpose of the program.

 If you are not asked to document a task, then you may treat documentation as optional for that task.

 On the Heinz High Performance Cluster, we will be working with two different directory structures.
 The first is your local directory structure /home/userID.
 The second is the HDFS directory structure /user/userID.
 We will compile code on the first (/home/userID) and then deploy jar files to the second (/user/userID).

 The input to the program must be stored on HDFS and the output will be generated to HDFS.
 So, we will be copying input from our local system to HDFS before running a jar.
 We will be copying the output from HDFS